KilledByAPixel/LittleJS/README.md

 ## Demos

-These example projects are provied both for learning and for using as starter projects to create your own games.
+These examples are for both learning and using as starter projects to create your own games.

 ### [Starter Project](https://killedbyapixel.github.io/LittleJS/examples/starter/) - Clean example with only a few things to get you started
 ### [Breakout](https://killedbyapixel.github.io/LittleJS/examples/breakout/) - Block breaking game with post processing effect